eformsignen/eformsignen.github.io/help/chapter6.rst

 can set it so that a document number is generated automatically for each template, and can select one of four document numbering formats.
-The document number can be generated in the document using the document component.
+The document number can be generated in the document using the document field.
 You can also see a separate column in the document list and search documents by the document number.

 **Generating a document number**